dart-lang/sdk/pkg/README.md

 There are several packages developed in `pkg/` which are published to pub.
 Validation of these packages is particularly important because the pub tools are not used for these packages during development; we get our dependency versions from the DEPS file.
-Its very easy for the dependencies specified in a package's pubspec file to get out of date wrt the packages and versions actually used.
+It's very easy for the dependencies specified in a package's pubspec file to get out of date wrt the packages and versions actually used.

 In order to better ensure we're publishing correct packages, we validate some